The Employee Experience Lifecycle Explained

 Stage Six: Nurturing brand ambassadors

 Brand ambassadors can be current and former employees – so long as stage seven is handled correctly.

 When you follow steps one to six effectively, and you’ve nurtured a loyal and engaged workforce, you can encourage them to become brand ambassadors.
 From posting your corporate updates and sharing pictures of volunteering activities and away days to advertising job vacancies to their social and business network – the voice of your employees is often more powerful than that of your business.

 Whether they’ve found a new position, decided to retire, or they’re leaving for personal reasons, the exit stage is an inevitable part of the employee lifecycle.

 The exit interview can be an opportunity and a challenge.
 First, an exit interview can be a great way to get honest feedback about their time at the company — which is a chance for a business to learn and grow.
 You may also require that employee's support with the handover to their replacement — an opportunity to pass on invaluable knowledge.

 However, in some cases — leaving to join a competitor, for example — this may not be an option.

 Make the most of your employee experience with Pluxee UK

 Mapping out an employee’s journey allows HR professionals to ensure employees are engaged, feel supported and have a positive experience in the workplace.

-Here at Sodexo Engage, we focus on offering employee benefits, rewards and recognition products that make a real difference to your employees in the workplace and beyond.
+Here at Pluxee UK, we focus on offering employee benefits, rewards and recognition products that make a real difference to your employees in the workplace and beyond.